-- Single-parenting coupled with being primary caretaker of your spouse.
-(One Mom I met told me about walking down the stairs dressed in her husband’s Santa suit to greet their three young kids, after he’d been hospitalized on Xmas Eve.
+- Single-parenting coupled with being the primary caretaker of your spouse.
+(One Mom I met told me about walking down the stairs dressed in her husband’s Santa suit to greet their three young kids after he’d been hospitalized on Christmas Eve.
 That may the tip of the iceberg, but it still broke her heart).
 Worrying about your children’s emotional state as well as your own.

 - Stigma, social isolation, loss of the “couple friends” group.
 Invitations dwindle when your spouse’s actions are unpredictable and sometimes embarrassing.

 What helps spouses?
 What helps all family members?
 In my next post, I’ll talk about life balance, and some concrete steps like learning all you can, reaching out for support in new places, and self-care.